davidpaynepac/frontend-nanodegree-resume/README.md

-# Duplicate of Project Instructions from Fork Below
+Duplicate of project instructions included below.
+Resources list included as [RESOURCES.md](RESOURCES.MD) file at root level.

 ## How do I complete this project?